NewRelicUniversity/nru-perf-eng-labs/index.md

 ---

-# _Lab_: Using New Relic APM to troubleshoot a database performance problem
+# _Lab:_ Using New Relic APM to troubleshoot a database performance problem

 **Objective:** Use the features of New Relic APM, such as the _Databases_ page and transaction traces, to identify the cause of slow database performance.